voytas75/DynamicReflexiveMemory/README.md

    python main.py --mode cli --task "Draft integration plan"  # CLI fallback
    ```

+   The runner detects headless environments automatically and will fall back to
+   CLI mode when no graphical backend is available.

 ## Configuration

 - `config/config.json` controls workflows, providers, and memory locations.